 Weekends: INR 180/- per person

-The Surajkund Mela 2019 organising authority provides 50% rebate on the entry tickets of differently-abled people, senior citizens, serving soldiers, and war widows and their dependents.
+The Surajkund Mela 2020 organizing authority provides a 50% rebate on the entry tickets of differently-abled people, senior citizens, serving soldiers, and war widows and their dependents.

 Other than this, college and school students can enjoy a discount of 50% on their entry tickets on weekdays provided they produce valid ID cards at the time of purchasing the Surajkund Mela tickets.

 The prime highlight of the Surajkund fair is that one Indian state gets the special honour of being the Theme State of the year.
 The concept of the Theme State was brought upon with a view to promote and focus on the art, craft, culture, and cuisine of one state per year.
 This way, the Mela provides the Theme State a rare opportunity to showcase its handicrafts, handlooms, architecture, performing arts, cuisine, and its tourist potential to an enormous cross-section of the population in an impressive manner.
-So much so that the entire look of the entrance and the grounds, and the whole setting of the furniture, colours, decor, and architecture of the fair is based entirely on that particular state.
+So much so that the whole Surajkund Mela 2020 theme, right from the entire look of the entrance and the grounds, and the whole setting of the furniture, colours, decor, down to the architecture of the fair is based entirely on that particular state.

 This is how they manage to make the Surajkund Mela a unique affair each year!
 While Jharkhand was the Theme State of the 31st Surajkund Mela 2017, Telangana wore that crown in the 30th Surajkund Mela 2016.

-The Theme State for the 33rd Surajkund Mela 2019 is Maharasthra.
+The Theme State for the 33rd Surajkund Mela 2020 was Maharashtra.
 A treat for visitors, people will get to see another set of rich culture, traditions, and exclusive artefacts made by the artisans of that state in the most vivid craft festivals of India.

 Map Of Surajkund Mela Venue